-My name is Sterling Higa, and I’m a teacher, writer, and nonprofit leader from Honolulu, Hawai‘i.
-I live with my wife and our four children in Ha‘ikū, on Maui.
+My name is Sterling Higa, and I’m a teacher, writer, and nonprofit leader.
+I live with my wife and our four children in Honolulu.

 I was raised by my mother and grew up in Nu‘uanu, near Foster Botanical Garden.
 I attended Royal Elementary, Kawananakoa Middle and Roosevelt High School.